joysn/leetcode/README.md

 min_sum_array.py - Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s

+kthsmallest_bst.py - Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.